 - Provide pre-registration advising

-- Advise on course selection for the GER and Business Foundation
+- Advise on course selection for the GEP and Business Foundation

 - Assist you in Interpreting/understanding HSB and SJU policies and procedures